Eldenwyre/scaling-guacamole/README.md

 ## Evasion by Hiding
-Will move itself to be hiden by renaming its file into .FILE Does this regardless of location and regardless of if it is a built script using something like pyinstaller or a loose pyscript.
+Will move itself to be hidden by renaming its file into .FILE Does this regardless of location and regardless of if it is a built script using something like pyinstaller or a loose pyscript.

 Before: